paco1103/easy-deployment/README.md

  ./easy_deploy.sh /path/to/resource /path/to/destination --backup-separate /path/for/backup
 ```

-This will deploy the specified repository into the target folder and back in same location or separately.
+This will deploy the specified repository into the target folder and backup in same location or separately.

 ## Contributing